Mass Air Flow (MAF) Sensor Test 2.4L Nissan D21 Hard Body (1990-1995)

 Testing your Nissan D21 pickup's MAF sensor, to see if it's bad or not, can be done in three easy and simple tests.
 They're all done with a multimeter, since you don't need an automotive scan tool to do it and this article will show you how.

 This part of this test article includes some handy information that you'll need to make testing the MAF on your D21 as easy and as pain free as possible.
 This MAF test article covers the Nissan D21 Hard Body pickup (with a 2.4L 4 Cylinder) for the years: 1990, 1991, 1992, 1993, 1994, and 1995.
-There are 4 other Nissan MAF sensor test articles:

-In Spanish You can find this tutorial in Spanish here: Prueba: Sensor de Flujo de Aire (MAF) 2.4L Nissan D21 Hard Body (1990-1995) (at: autotecnico-online.com).
+In Spanish You can find this tutorial in Spanish here: Prueba: Sensor de Flujo De Aire (MAF) 2.4L Nissan D21 Hard Body (1990-1995) (at: autotecnico-online.com).

 Common Symptoms Of A Bad Nissan MAF Sensor